solariumphp/solarium/docs/getting-started.md

 ### Requirements

-For installing Solarium a minimal PHP version 5.3 is required.
-While previous Solarium versions with any PHP5 version, Solarium 3 uses interfaces so 5.3+ is a hard requirement.
+For installing Solarium a minimal PHP version 7.1 is required.

 There is no Solr version requirement.
-Solr versions 1.4 and upwards have been tested with Solarium.
-Ofcourse, if you want to use version specific features like spatial search you need the right Solr version.
-For spatial search you will need at least 3.1.
+But it's highly recommended that you use at least 6.6.6.

 ### Getting Solarium